Linda Borromeo

 I do know what happened to the owners of the books in my picture below.
 These vintage books belonged to my grandmother, my great-aunt, my mother and my father.

 The stories were shelved in a bookcase that seemed magical to me as a child.
-I grew up in a small vintage home with sliding pocket doors to the living room, beautiful glass door knobs, and the bookcase built by my grandfather.
+I grew up in a home built in 1920 with sliding pocket doors to the living room, beautiful glass door knobs, old-fashioned keys, and the bookcase built by my grandfather.
 As my "Meet Linda" page describes, the glass doors creaked when I opened them, and always afterward, I associate that sound with new story adventures.

-How can you encourage your family to go on your own reading adventures?
+How can you encourage wonderful story memories for your family?
 Here are some ideas:

 1. Reading Aloud